Mi ami mi odi

 Mi ami mi odi is the fifth studio album by Italian singer-songwriter Elodie, released on 2 May 2025 by Island Records.

-The album featured "Dimenticarsi alle 7", presented by the singer during the Sanremo Music Festival 2025 where it took 12th among the final ranking.
+The album featured "Dimenticarsi alle 7", presented by the singer during the Sanremo Music Festival 2025 where it took 12th place among the final ranking.

 Background and composition

 After the publication of the fourth studio album OK.
 Respira and the mixtape Red Light, Elodie announced in 2024 that she was working on a new record project.

 The record project is composed of twelve tracks, written and composed by herself together with songwriters and producers the singer-songwriter has previously worked with, including Elisa, Joan Thiele, Jacopo Èt, Dario Faini and Davide Petrella.
 The album features two collaborations with Tiziano Ferro and Lorenzza.
 In an interview with Rolling Stone Italia magazine, the singer-songwriter spoke about the significance of the album:"I want everyone when listening to the album to feel strong and sexy.
 It is empowerment in purity.
 The ability to make others feel powerful makes everyone and everyone more free.
 Finding out how much you are worth, when others think of you, is crucial.
 Don't wait for others to tell you who you are: being in the hands of others can be very dangerous. [...]
 Mi ami mi odi tells about a night when you change, one of those nights you remember.
 For me it's always in the morning when things really happen, not during the night that has just passed.
 During the night you vent everything, you get up, you lose yourself and in the end you find yourself again.
 When you come home, with the light coming in through the windows, you say to yourself: ‘maybe I could have done better’.
 This has often happened to me.
 That's when, between the tiredness and the new light, you manage to put things in order.
 That's when your desires really emerge.
 It's one of my favourite moments when I do that.
 I want to remain clear about what is happening in the world, about my own pain and that of others, but also find the strength to transform it into something different."